MacArthur will give 25 new fellows $625,000 each to pursue ‘high-risk, high-reward’ work

 “There are things you dream of, but two MacArthur fellowships in the house is not one of them,” says Rivera.
 “I never, never dreamed of that.”

 Ibarra and Rivera have largely worked on separate, but parallel, filmmaking tracks; Ibarra has made mostly documentaries, while Rivera has focused on feature films.
 Both make films that explore life along the U.S.-Mexico borderlands and the experiences of immigrants.
-In 2010 they began collaborating on a project that wove together documentary and scripted filmmaking styles to create a movie called “The Infiltrators” that tells the story of a group of young undocumented activists trying to stop the deportation of other immigrants from inside a for-profit detention center.
+In 2010 they began collaborating on a project that wove together documentary and scripted filmmaking styles to create a movie titled “The Infiltrators,” which tells the story of a group of young undocumented activists trying to stop the deportation of other immigrants from inside a for-profit detention center.
 The movie won multiple awards at the 2019 Sundance Film Festival.

 But, Rivera says, “there’s a reason it takes us seven or 10 years to make a movie”: relatively few sources of investment.
 While 1 in every 5 Americans is Latino, he says, only 1 in every 50 filmmakers is Latino.
 “Our ecosystem of filmmakers has been shrinking.
 So it’s a field in which, just proportionately, there’s just extremely little support.”

-They’re hoping that the award can help spark awareness of not just their projects, but of the art being created by their fellow Latino filmmakers.
+They’re hoping that the award can help spark awareness of not just their projects but of the art being created by their fellow Latino filmmakers.
 “We feel it as a kind of responsibility because we believe there are others who deserve to feel free and supported in doing the necessary work, ” says Ibarra.

 The 2021 grant recipients were notified weeks ago but sworn to secrecy until Tuesday’s announcement of the awards.
 As a rule, each winner is permitted to tell only one confidant.